-This post provides the details of a vulnerability in a WordPress plugin not discovered by us, where the discoverer hadn’t provided the details needed for us to confirm the vulnerability while we were adding it to the data set for our service, so its contents are limited to subscribers of our service.
-If you are not currently a subscriber, you can try out the service for free and then you can view the contents of the post.
-There are a lot of other reason that you will want to sign up beyond access to posts like this one, including that you would have already been warned about this vulnerability if your website was vulnerable due to it.
+This post provides the details of a vulnerability in the WordPress plugin ND Shortcodes not discovered by us, where the discoverer hadn’t provided the details needed for us to confirm the vulnerability while we were adding it to the data set for our service, so its contents are limited to subscribers of our service.

 The line between the open source project WordPress and the company Automattic is often blurry.
 You can find journalists referring to the latter as owning the former, despite that not being true.
 The person who resigned a couple of week as the Marketing and Communications Lead for WordPress mentioned that they were often assumed to be an Automattic employee or as the token non-Automattic team member: